bilazik/vscode-docs/docs/customization/userdefinedsnippets.md

 ```

 Copy the generated snippets folder to a new folder under [your `.vscode/extensions` folder](/docs/extensions/install-extension.md#your-extensions-folder) and restart VS Code.
+***Tip*** On windows 10 Yo code -> console menu may not working correctly(menu arrow not change by keyboard).
+Not work with GIT_BASH console, cmd.exe without running by admin, and most of IDE integrated terminals(NetBeans, SublimeText, VS Code, VS2015, WebStorm - tested on x64 windows10).
+Works good via "Powershell(Win)" and "cmd.exe running by administrator"

 ## Sharing Your Snippets in the Marketplace